pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 vcat( flatlowertri(re_item), flatlowertri(re_subj) )
 --->

-Having this knowledge about the parameter we can now **simulate data from scratch**
+Having this knowledge about the parameters we can now **simulate data from scratch**

 The `simdat_crossed()` function from `MixedModelsSim` lets you set up a data frame with a specified experimental design.
 For now, it only makes fully balanced crossed designs!, but you can generate an unbalanced design by simulating data for the largest cell and deleting extra rows.